Transformations of High-Level Synthesis Codes for High-Performance Computing: Introduction

-For many applications, compute performance is a primary goal, which is achieved through careful tuning by specialized performance engineers, who use well-understood optimizing transformations when targeting CPU and GPU architecture~\cite{bacon, gpu_optimization}. \textbf{For HLS, a comparable collection of guidelines and principles for code optimization is yet to be established.} Optimizing codes for hardware is drastically different from optimizing codes for software.
+For many applications, computational performance is a primary goal, which is achieved through careful tuning by specialized performance engineers using well-understood optimizing transformations when targeting CPU~\cite{compiler_transformations} and GPU~\cite{gpu_optimization} architectures. \textbf{For HLS, a comparable collection of guidelines and principles for code optimization is yet to be established.} Optimizing codes for hardware is drastically different from optimizing codes for software.
 In fact, the optimization space is \emph{larger}, as it contains most known software optimizations, in addition to HLS-specific transformations that let programmers manipulate the underlying hardware architecture.
-To make matters worse, the low clock frequency, lack of cache, and fine-grained configurability, means that \emph{naive} HLS codes typically perform poorly compared to naive software codes, and must go through considerable optimization until the advantages of specialized hardware are sufficiently exploited. \textbf{Thus, the established set of traditional transformations is insufficient as it does not consider aspects of optimized hardware design, such as pipelining and decentralized fast memory}.
+To make matters worse, the low clock frequency, lack of cache, and fine-grained configurability, means that \emph{naive} HLS codes typically perform poorly compared to naive software codes, and must be transformed considerably before the advantages of specialized hardware can be exploited. \textbf{Thus, the established set of traditional transformations is insufficient, as it does not consider aspects of optimized hardware design, such as pipelining and decentralized fast memory.}

-In this work, we define a set of key transformations that optimizing compilers or performance engineers can apply to improve the performance of hardware layouts generated from HLS codes.
-These transformations aim at laying out computational and fast memory resources into application-specific dataflow architectures, that efficiently uses the available spatially distributed resources on the target device.
-In addition to HLS-specific transformations, we discuss how code transformations known from traditional software optimization apply to HLS\@.
-We characterize and categorize transformations, allowing performance engineers to easily identify relevant ones for improving an HLS code, based on the problems and bottlenecks currently present.
-To illustrate the benefits of our guidelines, we apply them to \emph{naive} HLS implementations of stencils, matrix multiplication, and the N-body problem.
-This results in dramatic cumulative speedups of $\SI{11390}{}{\times}$, $\SI{18410}{}{\times}$, and $\SI{258}{}{\times}$, respectively, showing the crucial necessity of hardware-aware transformations, which are not performed automatically by today's HLS compilers. \textbf{Our work provides a set of guidelines and a reference cheat~sheet for developing high-performance codes for reconfigurable architectures, enabling performance engineers, compiler developers, and hardware developers to efficiently exploit these devices.}
+In this work, we survey and define a set of key transformations that optimizing compilers or performance engineers can apply to improve the performance of hardware layouts generated from HLS codes.
+This set unions transformations extracted from previous work, where they were applied either explicitly or implicitly, with additional techniques that fill in gaps to maximize completeness.
+We characterize and categorize transformations, allowing performance engineers to easily look up those relevant to improving their HLS code, based on the problems and bottlenecks currently present.
+The transformations have been verified to apply to both the Intel OpenCL and Xilinx Vivado HLS toolflows, but are expected to translate to any pragma-based imperative HLS tool.